-The journeys up and down the Thames in river boats are taken from the puppet play Hero and Leander, which is written by the character Littlewit in Ben Jonson's Bartholomew Fair.
+The journeys up and down the Thames in river boats, are taken from the puppet play Hero and Leander, which was written by the character Littlewit in Ben Jonson's Bartholomew Fair.
 Littlewit adapts the classical story of the lovers divided by the Hellespont to contemporary London.

 The trivia items below may give away important plot points.

-Wabash (Henslowe's tailor, who has gotten a role not because of any acting experience but just because Henslowe owes him money) has a stutter, but his stutter disappears almost entirely when he is acting onstage.
+Wabash (Henslowe's tailor, who has gotten a role not because of any acting experience but just because Henslowe owes him money) has a stutter, but his stutter almost entirely disappears when he is acting onstage.
 This is an actual phenomenon that is well-known to speech therapists and other modern-day pathologists who study and treat stuttering.
-Many actors who are former stutterers first entered the profession when it was recommended to them as therapy for their speech impediment; famous actors who turned to acting to help their stuttering include James Earl Jones, Emily Blunt, Bruce Willis, Nicholas Brendon, and Sam Neill.
+Many actors and actresses who are former stutterers first entered the profession when it was recommended to them as therapy for their speech impediment.
+Famous actors and actresses who turned to acting to help their stuttering include James Earl Jones, Emily Blunt, Bruce Willis, Nicholas Brendon, and Sam Neill.